selwynpolit/d9book/book/queries.md

 ### SQL update query - example 1

-This shows how to update a status field to the new value in `$status` when the uuid matches, the event is either update or add, and the status is new.
+This code finds records which have matching `uuid`, have a status of `new` and the event is either `update` or `add`.
+It then updates the status to the value passed in the `$status` parameter.

 ```php
 public function setUpdateStatus(string $uuid, string $status) {